openphacts/OPS-Knime/README.md

 Installing the JSON and SWAGGER nodes
 ------------
-* <b> JSON and SWAGGER nodes</b>: Download "org.openphacts_1.0.0.zip" and unpack it in the plugins folder of your KNIME installation
+* Download "org.openphacts_1.0.0.zip" and
-* <b> OpenPHACTS meta-nodes</b>: The previous step and the following two steps 1) download "metanodes.zip" and unpack it, 2) open KNIME and click "File>>Import workflow..." and select the metanode workflow
+* unpack it in the plugins folder of your KNIME installation

 Installing the OpenPHACTS meta nodes
 ----------